xiaeryu/ReRCoP-v0.0/README.txt

         Then concatenate all genome sequences or fake genome sequences to form a multiple-fasta file.
 	# Take note about giving different header names for the fasta file.
 	# If the header file contains blanks, the first column should all be
 	# different.
-Don't include Inf or NA in the name.
+Don't include 'Inf' or 'NA' in the name.

 >>> Output files:
 .final.summary: A summary of the category of each input gene